-Prerequisites: PS 101, and junior or senior standing or permission of the instructor.
+PREREQUISITES: PS 101, and junior or senior standing.

 Students are introduced to modern concepts in cognitive psychology.
 Human information processing, representation and organization of knowledge, and the uniqueness of higher cognitive skills are emphasized.
 Classroom demonstrations and experiments are used in exploring human learning and memory.
 3:0:3